Ramenki District Explained

 The modern district received its name from the village of the same name, which was located on the district's territory; in turn, the village received its name from the (currently partially enclosed in an underground collector), which is the largest tributary of the Setun.
 Ramenka is a derivative of "ramenya"; its definition in different sources differs slightly, but usually means a dense forest, a forest adjacent to fields; the following etymologies have also been given:

 The year of the founding of the village of Ramenki is considered to be 1389 (in 1989, the 600th anniversary of the settlement was celebrated in the district).[5]
-The main street of the village was located in a straight line, perpendicular to the modern Michurinsky Prospekt and in the place where currently connects with Michurinsky Prospekt.[6]
+The main street of the village ran in a straight line, located perpendicular to the modern Michurinsky Prospekt and in the place where currently connects with Michurinsky Prospekt.[6]
+The village was not large — in 1902, only 441 residents lived there, mostly peasants.[7]
+After the revolution, collective farms were established on the territory, and later vegetable plots (the remains of which could be seen in the early 1990s and even in the 2000s).[7]

 External links